Deltares/HYDROLIB-core/docs/guides/contributing.md

 ### Making a release on GitHub and PyPi

 When we are releasing HydroLib-core, we want to create a release on GitHub and PyPi.
-To do that please make sure you have the latest `main` branch checked out and follow the steps:
+To do that please make sure you have a clean check out of the latest `main` branch and follow the steps:

  * Go to the root level your HydroLib-core checkout location
  * Open your command line in this location